decentology/fast-floward-1/week2/day1/readMe.md

 ## Access Control

-Access Control which describes the way in which we can use things called "Access Modifiers" to increase the security of our smart contracts.
+Access Control describes the way in which we can use things called "Access Modifiers" to increase the security of our smart contracts.

 Previously, you may have declared all of your variables and functions using the `pub` keyword, like so:
 ```cadence